raspberrypilearning/temperature-log/worksheet.md

 ![](images/editing_.bashrc.png)

-***Make sure not to miss the `&` character at the end, otherwise the script will not run in the background and will make the booting process get stuck in the loop!***
+**Make sure not to miss the `&` character at the end, otherwise the script will not run in the background and will make the booting process get stuck in a loop!**

 ### Option 2: Run automatically while booting: `/etc/rc.local`